All exporters—regardless of size—must comply with U.S. export regulations.

 Being able to provide a history of your denied party screenings, as well as all your other export compliance efforts, will help demonstrate you are doing your due diligence to maintain compliance, which the BIS says is a "strong mitigating factor" that can protect you from facing fines or penalties in cases where an export violation may have occurred.

 Hundreds of companies use Shipping Solutions to quickly and easily create accurate export documents while staying compliant with U.S. trade regulations.
-See how Shipping Solutions software will help you ensure compliance by downloading a free trial.
+See how Shipping Solutions software can help your company with export compliance.
+Register now for a free online demo.